 Dark Age & Anglo-Saxon Times

 Once the Roman Administration had departed Britain, probably around AD 410, town life in Berkshire, as elsewhere, barely lasted out the century.
 Calleva survived for a while and the citizens constructed a series of defensive banks and ditches around the town's northern borders in Padworth parish.
 Presumably they were attempting to keep out pagan Anglo-Saxon invaders who were crossing from Denmark and Northern Germany and moving up the Thames.
 Sadly, Dark Age tales of King Arthur refortifying an ancient hillfort at Windsor can be disregarded.
 Life in Berkshire reverted to its former comparatively primitive state.
 As excavations at Ufton Nervet, Theale, Long Wittenham and the Maidenhead/Wargrave area have revealed, people returned to living in farmsteads or simple round-houses, surrounded by small embankments, possibly for protection against marauders.
-The Anglo-Saxons, of course, lived no differently and traces of their villages and farmsteads ( as well as more high-profile settlements) have been uncovered throughout Berkshire, for example at Radley and Sutton Courtenay.
-Initially, these Germanic people were mercenaries in the late and post-Roman army called the Gewissae or the 'trusted ones'.
-They appear to have settled in the Dorchester area of later Oxfordshire and across the Thames around Abingdon from a very early date, but they soon gained political ambition and, in time carved, out kingdoms for themselves.
+The Anglo-Saxons, of course, lived no differently and traces of their villages and farmsteads (as well as more high-profile settlements) have been uncovered throughout Berkshire, for example at Radley and Sutton Courtenay.
+Initially, these Germanic people were probably mercenaries in the late and post-Roman army called the Gewissae or the 'trusted ones'.
+They appear to have settled in the Dorchester area of later Oxfordshire and across the Thames around Abingdon from a very early date.
+They may have intermarried with the local Romano-British population, for the chieftain's burial on Lowbury Hill was certanily that of a man who grew up in Cornwall.
+Soon the Saxons gained political ambition and, in time carved, out kingdoms for themselves.
 One of these, Wessex, eventually covered Berkshire, Hampshire, Dorset, Wiltshire, Somerset and Devon.
 The north of Berkshire was particularly associated with the early Wessex kings particularly and they had Royal palaces, with huge wooden feasting halls, at Long Wittenham and Drayton.
 Golden 'eagle' shield mounts and bejewelled sword fittings have been discovered at the latter.
 There may have been an additional palace in Cholsey.
 Was it there that St. Birinus sought out King Cynegils, in AD 634, and gained permission to convert his people to Christianity?
 Tradition says he preached to the monarch from Churn Knob in nearby Blewbury.
 The ancient Abbey of Abingdon was apparently founded only forty years later, although there is a debate over whether its early records may refer to a monastery in Bradfield.
 There were nunneries at Reading and Cookham and elsewhere minsters soon developed, from which to send priests out into the countryside, at Kintbury, Lambourn, Thatcham and White Waltham.
 Saxon architecture is still extant in the county at churches like Wickham and Boxford where one of the oldest windows in the country may be seen, complete with wooden shutter.
 The power of Christian Wessex was so extensive that by AD 829, its king, Egbert, became effective ruler of all England.

 There was great rivalry between the Anglo-Saxon kings, and areas of Berkshire changed hands several times particularly between Mercia and Wessex before a greater enemy, the Norse Vikings arrived from Scandinavia to challenge all of them.
 By AD 860, when the name of Berkshire was first recorded, as Berrocshire, the Vikings were penetrating deep inland.
 Berrocshire was composed of two areas, 'Ashdown' in the north and west, and 'Sunningum' in the east.
 According to Asser, biographer of Wantage-born King Alfred the Great of Wessex, the name was Celtic, deriving from the 'Berroc Wood,' possibly in the south-west of the county, where box trees were said to flourish in large numbers.
 Modern opinion is undecided.
 Asser's translation of Berroc may well have been flawed.
 It is probably Celtic for 'hilly', referring to the Downs.
 A Saxon meaning of 'Sacred Grove of the Oak Tree County' is another interpretation.
 It refers to the worship of the Celtic god, Cernunnos, and his associated Oak Tree in Windsor Great Park.
 Most of Berkshire's present-day place-names are, indeed, Saxon in origin.
 Several use the suffix '-ingas' denoting the family and followers of a particular individual: Sonning, with Sunninghill and Sunningdale, are in the areas claimed by the Sunningas; Wokingham and Wokefield belonged to the Woccingas and Reading to the Radingas.